Reduction in Force and Furlough for SHRA Employees Policy

 2. Type of appointment.
 SHRA time-limited, temporary, or probationary employees who perform work in the same or related SHRA job classification within the affected Work Unit must be terminated before any employee with a permanent appointment.
 To separate time limited, temporary, or probationary employees, directors or department heads must contact their assigned Talent Acquisition Partner in the Office of Human Resources (“OHR”).

 3. Relative skills, knowledge, and productivity of employees.
 The employees who the Work Unit will retain must have the skills and knowledge required for the continuing work of the Work Unit or be able to attain those skills and knowledge within a reasonable period of time in accordance with the operational needs of the Work Unit.
-Selection for retention must be consistent with employees’ most recent annual performance reviews and competency assessments as well as other relevant documentation.
+Selection for retention must be consistent with employees’ most recent annual performance reviews and competency assessments as well as other relevant documentation including past performance evaluations and any active or inactive disciplinary actions.
+The director or department head may also consider the rating for each individual or institutional goal and value when employees’ overall performance ratings are equivalent.

 4. Length of total State service of employees.
-Length of service must be considered but may receive less weight in the determination.
+Total State service determines the length of service credit.
 Eligible veterans must be accorded one year of state service for each year (or fraction thereof) of military service, up to a maximum of five (5) years of credit.

-SHRA Employees who experience a layoff may be eligible to receive benefits as approved by the North Carolina Office of State Human Resources and the Office of State Budget Management.
+SHRA Employees who experience a Reduction in Force may be eligible to receive benefits as approved by the North Carolina Office of State Human Resources and the Office of State Budget Management.
 Affected employees may be eligible to receive the following:

 • up to four (4) months of Severance Pay;

-• Layoff Priority Reemployment consideration for State positions for 12 months from the date of Layoff notification;
+• Reduction in Force Priority Reemployment consideration for State positions for 12 months from the date of Reduction in Force notification;

 • one (1) year of individual health insurance continuation, if eligibility requirements are met;